 As you explore your kitchen gadgets and flex your cooking and baking prowess, remember to make safety a priority.

-The NFPA selected cooking-fire safety as the theme for the 2020 October Fire Prevention Week with good reason.
 Statistics show that half (49%) of all fires in the home begin in the kitchen.
 Kitchen cooking fires are the number one cause of home fires and home-fire injuries.

 The stove is the most common source, but other potential fire dangers lurk as people use gas and electric ovens and small kitchen appliances such as microwave ovens, air fryers, instant pots and toaster ovens.

 Follow these top three common-sense safety tips to avoid a kitchen cooking fire:

 Pay attention.
 First and foremost, staying safe in the kitchen comes down to simply paying attention.
 The NFPA reports that unattended cooking is the source of most kitchen fires.
 Never leave your stovetop cooking unattended, whether you are boiling, frying, broiling or grilling food.
 Turn off the stove if you need to leave the room.
 Keep a lid nearby and at the ready, should a pan fire start.

 Watch your oven, too, and check your food regularly.
 Have you ever sat down to dinner and forgotten one of your dishes in the oven, such as rolls?
 Those rolls probably ended up more like charcoal than bread.
 Easy solution: use a timer.
 It’s not hard to get distracted, especially when others are coming and going or if there is background noise such as music or the TV.
 A timer, whether it’s grandma’s old fashioned wind-up timer or a digital timer on your smart watch or phone, will keep you on track.